2025 LIV Golf League: Relegated players

-Players who finished in places 49 and below and are not team captains are relegated out of LIV Golf and may not be signed by another team unless they earn their way back into the 2025 season through the LIV Golf Promotions event.
-If a team captain is relegated, then he must make a business case to LIV Golf in order to return.
+Players who finished in places 49th and below and were not team captains, were relegated from the LIV Golf League and could not be signed by another team unless they earned their way back into the 2025 season through the LIV Golf Promotions event.
+If a team captain was relegated, then he needed to make a business case to LIV Golf in order to return.

 The following table lists players who were relegated after the 2024 season.